brianbronzini/rock-paper-scissors/README.md

-# The Odin Project - Foundations of Web Development
+# CS50 Final Project - Rock, Paper, Scissors!

 :star: If you like this project, give me a star on GitHub to show some support! :D

-## Project: Rock Paper Scissors
+## Objective: Beat the computer!

-A simple webpage that allows you to play [Rock Paper Scissors](https://rock-paper-scissors.brianveebee.repl.co/) against the computer in your browser!
+A simple webpage that allows you to play [Rock Paper Scissors](https://rock-paper-scissors.brianveebee.repl.co/) against the computer in your browser.

 ### Preview
 ![](https://user-images.githubusercontent.com/80178792/186989728-3c9b12f6-9f94-4da0-93a3-2f1e9d8d0bba.gif)